 So we come full circle back to the All Blacks.
 The great rugby coach Ian McGeechan was recently quoted as saying that the All Blacks are around 2 years ahead of any of their closest competitors.
 The one way they stay this far ahead is to work with new regulations and use them to their advantage.

 Rugby fans know that the rules of the game are constantly being amended – the line out, the scrum, the ruck, maul and tackle.
 The IRB often uses the New Zealand domestic and international rugby teams to trial new rules and regulations ahead of roll out.
-What does give New Zealand rugby is early sight of the potential impact of new regulations and an opportunity to look at how to best harness them to their advantage.
+What it does give New Zealand rugby is early sight of the potential impact of new regulations and an opportunity to look at how to best harness them to their advantage.
 In essence, they’re working with regulations in order to get ahead and gain that small competitive advantage that can be the difference between winning and losing in elite sport.